maitreyeewashere/maitreyeewashere.github.io/_pages/about.md

 <span id="about"></span>

 <p class="intro-lead">I'm Maitreyee.
-I am an incoming MTech student at the Centre for Atmospheric Science, IIT Delhi, with a CS undergrad and a soft spot for complex, chaotic real-world systems.</p>
+I am an incoming student of MTech in Atmospheric and Oceanic Science and Technology at the Centre for Atmospheric Science, IIT Delhi.
+I completed my undergraduate in Computer Science and Engineering and I want to use computational tools to understand the underlying patterns in complex, chaotic real-world systems.</p>

 My research sits at the intersection of **deep learning, modelling, and atmospheric dynamics**, with a particular interest in underrepresented regional contexts.
 Outside of research, I make things with my hands — drawing, crochet, baking, cooking, playing instruments.
 I think learning and art are some of the things that make us human, so we should all keep doing them :D